 Your website still needs local landing pages, service pages optimized around local keywords, and supporting content that tells Google you’re a trusted roofer in that area.

 High-intent keywords indicate that someone needs a roofer now.
 "Roof repair near me" signals urgency.
 "How long do roofs last?" signals research.
-Focus SEO efforts on high-intent terms first:
+Focus SEO efforts on high-intent roofing terms first:

-• Emergency roof repair [city]
+- Emergency roof repair [city]

-• Roof replacement cost [city]
+- Roof replacement cost [city]

-• Storm damage roof repair near me
+- Storm damage roof repair near me

 However, you shouldn’t ignore the other keywords: the roofing questions your prospects ask every day.
 As part of your digital marketing for roofers, you should also create blog posts, FAQs, and how-to guides that answer these questions.